vernjan/ctf-writeups/write-ups/TheCatch2019/03-devices/03-payment-terminal/README.md

 tacacs-server key 7 0804545A1B18360300040203641B256C770272010355
 ```

-The transfer leaks the _pre-shared key_ whichis used for encrypting `TACACS+` messages.
+The transfer leaks the _pre-shared key_ which is used for encrypting `TACACS+` messages.
-Unfortunately, the
+Unfortunately, option `7` means that the
 [key is encrypted](https://www.cisco.com/c/m/en_us/techdoc/dc/reference/cli/n5k/commands/tacacs-server-key.html).
 Fortunately, the encryption can be [easily reverted](http://www.ifm.net.nz/cookbooks/passwordcracker.html).
 The pre-shared key is: `ExtraStrong.Pa$$W0rd#`